Help

 On systems with an accelerator running at more than 1MHz, or emulators, a double-click might not be detected.
 Go to Apple > Control Panels and open Control.Panel (using File > Open or △-O) then click a different Double-Click Speed option.

-On systems without an accelerator and running at just 1MHz, you may be clicking too fast for the computer to notice you've clicked twice.
+On systems without an accelerator and running at just 1MHz, you may be clicking too fast for the computer to notice that you have clicked twice.
 Try clicking more slowly.

 My system has a clock but I don't see the time on the menu bar.